spruteanu/scrambler/docs/Design.md

 Facades are defined in ``org.prismus.scrambler`` package and are grouped per type and named accordingly.

 ## java.lang.Number generation facade and classes
-DataScrambler offers following ways to generate a Number value:
+DataScrambler offers following ways to generate a Number data:

 1. Incremental Number with a step (default is 1)
 1. Random simple or in a range